Neural Configuration-Space Barriers for Manipulation Planning and Control: Related Work

-To address the challenges associated with frequent collision checking, a line of work focuses on constructing explicit approximations of the free configuration space.
-Methods of~\citet{dai2024certified,werner2024faster,Deits2015} decompose the free configuration space into multiple convex polyhedra by solving a series of optimization problems, typically assuming that workspace obstacles are represented by geometric primitives such as spheres or cylinders.
-Some prior works, such as~\citet{adnan_c_space_bubble_icra16,danielson2023invariant}, utilize workspace distances to construct safe regions; however, these methods are restricted to simple manipulator geometries, such as infinitely thin lines.
-Additionally, spherical safe regions have been explored for efficient collision checking~\citep{bialkowski2016efficient,shkolnik2011sample}, biased sampling in free workspace representations~\citep{brock2001decomposition}, and navigation function design~\citep{yang2004sng}.
-Our approach differs by using these regions as convex constraints for trajectory optimization in configuration space, extending the concept introduced by~\citet{safe_bubble_cover} to high-dimensional robot configurations and more complex environments.
+A long-standing challenge in motion planning is how to represent obstacles in the configuration space (\textit{C-space}), which is crucial for generating safe and efficient trajectories.
+One class of approaches focuses on explicitly approximating the collision-free subset of C-space.
+Decomposition-based methods such as IRIS~\cite{Deits2015}, and more recent works~\cite{dai2024certified, werner2024faster}, construct a union of convex polyhedra to approximate the free space by solving a series of optimization problems, typically assuming that workspace obstacles are simple geometric primitives (e.g., spheres and cylinders). \cite{verghese_2022_ral} proposed D-Fastron, which uses k-means clustering in forward kinematics space to decompose the configuration space and trains local kernel perceptron models for fast proxy collision checking.
+Alternative approaches, such as~\cite{adnan_c_space_bubble_icra16,danielson2023invariant}, utilize workspace distances to construct safe regions; however, these methods are restricted to simple manipulator geometries, such as infinitely thin lines.
+Additionally, safe spherical regions have been explored for efficient collision checking \cite{bialkowski2016efficient,shkolnik2011sample}, biased sampling in free workspace representations \cite{brock2001decomposition}, and navigation function design \cite{yang2004sng}.
+Another relevant line of work composes invariant funnels of low-level controllers \cite{kdf_kavraki,tedrake2010lqr} to plan a safe sequence of controller switches to a desired goal.
+Our approach differs by using spherical regions to construct a rapidly exploring random graph in configuration space, extending the idea introduced by \cite{safe_bubble_cover} to high-dimensional robot configurations and more complex environments.
+Compared to algorithms that rely on safe regions with explicit collision checking or iterative inflation, our bubbles are constructed using fast batched neural CDF distance queries, reducing expensive collision-check calls.
+Compared to trajectory optimization over general convex sets that often requires mixed-integer global planning \cite{dai2024certified, werner2024faster}, our approach provides free-space approximation via a union of spheres constraints that support sampling-based planning with fewer collision checks or convex optimization of feasible global trajectories.
+The planned trajectory is executed by an optimization-based safe tracking controller that enforces the safety constraint online.
+In addition to simplicity, this decoupling allows accounting for uncertainties (e.g., in obstacle sensing and neural models) online during execution, avoiding the conservatism required to account for all uncertainties offline during planning.